kaascevich/Brainflip/Docs/Features.md

 - [x] Sending notifications when something happens
 - [x] Sound effects when something happens
 - [x] Using either a monospaced or proportional font for the input and/or output
+- [x] Toggling the copy and paste buttons

 ## Other Features
 - [x] Tabbed windows